omkarmanchekar24/suubot/README.md

 # suubot
 E-commerce app
 ### Introduction
-Suubot is an e-commerce app which let users to buy all kind of products such as groceries, footware, medicines etc. and services such as booking an appointment with a doctor or a saloon.
+Suubot is an e-commerce android app which let users to buy all kind of products such as groceries, footware, medicines etc. and services such as booking an appointment with a doctor or a saloon.
 It allows user to shop from their regular shops which are near to their house.

 ### Technical Details